 This presentation addresses the need for effective airside economizing, specifically in packaged HVAC equipment.
 Included are analysis of legacy economizers and the associated challenges as well as updates to ASHRAE standards and requirements for airside economizing.
 Also covered are technical advancements related to newer digital economizers and the requirements for proper setup and installation to maximize economizer hours for the associated climate zones.
 The four major economizer strategies and modes are addressed.
 Optional functionality including demand control ventilation, exhaust fan control, alarming as well as fault detection and diagnostics are included as well.

 Smoke Damper Actuators (1-PDH credit)

 This one-hour PDH course features a basic overview of smoke damper actuators and their control.
 Topics covered include; codes and jurisdictions, smoke control strategies, smoke control dampers & actuators, testing & maintenance, and specifying smoke damper actuators.

 Belimo University’s classroom training courses are led by highly skilled HVAC instructors and offer hands-on interactive training.
-Connect and share experiences with others in the industry while expanding your skillset and knowledge.
+Connect and share experiences while expanding your skillset and knowledge.